New to Yoga?

 A: This is a very personal preference and also depends on budget.
 Our favorite mat is the Jade Mat, made of biodegradable rubber.
 It’s dense to provide padding and sticky to provide traction for poses.
 It comes in fun colors, too.
 These mats are available for purchase at Shree.
-Here is a recent guide to yoga mats: http://www.reviews.com/best-yoga-mat/
+Here are two recent guides to best yoga mats: https://www.consumersadvocate.org/yoga-mats or http://www.reviews.com/best-yoga-mat/

 A PVC mat is the most common sticky mat and easily found at many retailers.
 It’s inexpensive and comes in wide range of colors and patterns.
 It is often slippery when first bought due to factory residue from production.
 This can be cleaned with a light white vinegar and water solution.

 Q: It’s my first time at yoga.
 Is it OK to use a studio loaner?

 A: Sure.
 We always have mats you can borrow for class at no charge.
 They are used by many and have good traction.
 However, if you are thinking of making yoga part of your life, we recommended that you invest in a mat for yourself.
 Having your own mat also invites you to practice at home sometimes.

 Below is the invocation, a four-line Sanskrit blessing we chant at the start of each class.
 We chant to create a peaceful atmosphere and to remind ourselves of the larger reality beyond our day-to-day lives.
 It is not religious in meaning.
 In class, we’ll provide a copy of the words for you to either join in or simply sit and listen.

 I offer myself to the Light, the Auspicious One, who is the True Teacher within and without

 Who assumes the forms of Reality, Consciousness, and Bliss

 Who is never absent and always full of peace

 Independent in existence, it is the vital essence of illumination.